“Modernization”

 Since the development of the College of Registered Psychotherapists in Ontario in 2018, which has since registered 17,000+ members, hourly fees for psychotherapy have not appreciably changed.
 Private pay services are still costly and, unfortunately, out of reach for many who do not have insurance and must pay out-of-pocket.

-Access is an issue mostly driven by a lack of funds: A lack of funded services, a lack of adequate insurance coverage, and a lack of funding doctoral training programs.
+Access is an issue mostly driven by a lack of funding: A lack of funded psychological services in health care and schools, a lack of adequate insurance coverage through employers and higher education institutions, and a lack of funding for doctoral training programs that produce capable clinicians.
 Chronic underfunding of training programs and service delivery programs (i.e., continued cuts to psychological care in the health care and school systems) causes access issues.
+Making more low-trained ‘psychologists’ does not solve these issues, but it is likely to cause more problems related to quality of care.

 3) Many psychologists, including myself, also work on a sliding scale or provide pro-bono therapy when insurance coverage is lacking.
 We do this because (a) our regard for ongoing clients and their wellbeing means continuing to deliver services even when reimbursement is not expected and (b) offering some level of pro-bono/sliding scale work is consistent with our ethics code.